-Which many of the general risk factors for avascular necrosis, in general, apply to humeral head osteonecrosis, the use of corticosteroid use has been recognised as a dominant causative association 4.
+Which many of the general risk factors for osteonecrosis, in general, apply to humeral head osteonecrosis, the use of corticosteroid use has been recognised as a dominant causative association 4.

-While many of the general radiographic features for avascular necrosis may be present with ONHH, the presence of crescent sign can be the classic diagnostic feature in the correct clinical context 5.
+While many of the general radiographic features for osteonecrosis may be present with ONHH, the presence of crescent sign can be the classic diagnostic feature in the correct clinical context 5.

 - 1. Sakai T, Sugano N, Nishii T et-al. Extent of osteonecrosis on MRI predicts humeral head collapse.
 Clin.
 Orthop.
 Relat.
 Res.
 2008;466 (5): 1074-80. doi:10.1007/s11999-008-0179-6 - Free text at pubmed - Pubmed citation

 - 2. Poignard A, Flouzat-lachaniette CH, Amzallag J et-al. The natural progression of symptomatic humeral head osteonecrosis in adults with sickle cell disease.
 J Bone Joint Surg Am.
 2012;94 (2): 156-62. doi:10.2106/JBJS.J.00919 - Pubmed citation

 - 3. Harreld KL, Marker DR, Wiesler ER et-al. Osteonecrosis of the humeral head.
 J Am Acad Orthop Surg.
 2009;17 (6): 345-55.
 J Am Acad Orthop Surg (full text) - Pubmed citation